ZenUml/zenuml-mono/readme.md

 # References
 * The code was originally published at my blog [Let's Debug It](https://letsdebug.it/post/12-monorepo-with-lerna-vite-and-vue).
-* Source code can be found at https://bitbucket.org/letsdebugit/vite-monorepo-example.
-Feel free to clone and reuse this code.
-Any suggestions or questions are most welcome!
 * Vite can be found at https://vitejs.dev/.
 Highly recommended!
 * Lerna can be found at https://lerna.js.org/.